skip to main content

 Information to help our farmers and growers in extreme dry events.

-Occasional extreme dry periods have been a feature of the Hawke’s Bay climate since agriculture and horticulture began in the region.
-The most recent of these occurred in 2020 and placed the region’s primary sector under huge pressure.
+Extreme dry periods have been a feature of the Hawke’s Bay climate since agriculture and horticulture began in the region.

 We recommend anyone looking for help or advice from a farm advisor on planning for dry events to contact the New Zealand Institute of Primary Industry Management.